mariux/mariux/README.md

 ***All our modules support Terraform v0.13 as well as v0.12.20 and above and are ready for the upcoming Terraform 0.14 release.***

+**NEW** We also offer **PROFESSIONAL SUPPORT** for our open source library and exclusive previews on upcoming modules check out our full catalogue and pricing: [Terraform Library](https://www.mineiros.io/solutions/terraform-library#pricing)

 ### Mineiros AWS Terraform Modules

 [![Terraform Version][badge-terraform]][releases-terraform]